Author

 In fact, the rhythmic motion of petting an animal has been shown to help stabilize heart rates and decrease blood pressure, leading to a sense of relaxation.
 For many pet owners, the consistent companionship of a loyal animal friend serves as a natural form of stress relief.

-Boosting Mood and Combating Depression
+Pets Improve our lives-Boosting Mood and Combating Depression

 Pets have an incredible ability to lift our spirits, even on the most challenging days.
 The emotional bond formed between a pet and its owner can provide much-needed support during periods of sadness or depression.